Coherent-Partners/spark-python-sdk/docs/misc.md

 This method helps you download a service's [WebAssembly](https://webassembly.org/) module.

-Roughly speaking, WebAssembly (or WASM) is a binary instruction format for a stack-based virtual machine.
-It's designed as a portable compilation target for programming languages, enabling deployment on the web for client and server applications.
+[WebAssembly](https://webassembly.org/) (WASM) is a low-level binary format for executing code in a stack-based virtual machine.
+It serves as a compilation target for high-level programming languages, enabling efficient execution across web platforms.

-In the context of Spark, a WebAssembly module refers to a cohesive bundle of files designed for portability and execution across web and Node.js environments.
-This bundle typically includes the WebAssembly representation of the Spark service's encapsulated logic along with associated JavaScript files.
-By packaging these components together, a Spark WASM module becomes executable within both browser and Node environments.
+In Spark's context, a WebAssembly module is a self-contained package that bundles the compiled service logic with its supporting files.
+This modular approach ensures consistent execution in both web browsers and Node.js environments, making Spark services highly portable and performant.

 Check out the [API reference](https://docs.coherent.global/spark-apis/webassembly-module-api) for more information.